Skip to main content

 Website | Docs | Discussions

-This crate implements the Order Revealing Encryption scheme developed by Chenette, Lewi, Weis and Wu at Stanford in 2015 (hence “CLWW”).
+This crate implements the Order-Revealing Encryption (ORE) and Order-Preserving Encryption (OPE) schemes from Chenette, Lewi, Weis and Wu (Stanford, 2015 — hence “CLWW”).

-At CipherStash, we use this crate for encrypting terms in our encrypted JSON indexer but for everything else we use the Block scheme.
-See ore.rs for more information.
+At CipherStash, we use the ORE variant for encrypting terms in our encrypted JSON indexer.
+For ordered range queries on encrypted columns we prefer ORE with a custom operator family/class, falling back to the OPE variant only when the database doesn’t provide those.
+For everything else we use the Block scheme; see ore.rs for more information.

 §CipherStash